 Recommended 303(d) List

 A tally of new listing and delisting recommendations, as well as the total number of impaired waterbodies, for the 303(d) list portion of the 2020-2022 California Integrated is shown in Table 8-1, below.
 The second column lists the number of waterbody-pollutant combinations currently listed as impaired on the 303(d) list.
 The two subsequent columns contain a count of recommended new listings and recommended new delistings.
 The last column includes the total number of listings for 2020 – 2022 that would result if all recommendations are adopted.
-A comprehensive list can be found in Appendix A: Proposed 2020 – 2022 303(d) list of Impaired Waters.
+A comprehensive list can be found in Appendix A: Recommended 2020-2022 303(d) list of Impaired Waters.

 Table 8-1: Recommended New Listings and Delistings for the 303(d) List Portion of the 2020-2022 California Integrated Report